-General Competencies Specific Competencies Instrumentals Ability to obtain relevant data from diverse sources.
-Interpersonal Improve presentation skills.
-Teamwork.
-Writing skills.
-General Critical reasoning in reading, Specific Competencies Ability to classify chronologically the basic facts of economic history of Spain.
+General Competencies Specific Competencies General CompetenciesInstrumentals1.
+Ability to obtain relevant data from diverse sources.Interpersonal2.
+Improve presentation skills.3.
+Teamwork.4.
+Writing skills.General 5.
+Critical reasoning in reading, writing and oral communication.6.
+Analysis and synthesis of qualitative data.7.
+Analysis and synthesis of quantitative data.8.
+To plan and organize tasks.
+9. To adapt to new challenges.
+Ability to classify chronologically the basic facts of economic history of Spain.
 Ability to explain the basic facts of economic history of Spain.
 The ability to understand and analyze tables and figures representing the long term evolution of basic economic variables.
-Capacity to transform the historical facts into figures and tables The capacity to understand the writing and oral communication.
-6. Analysis and synthesis of qualitative data.
-7. Analysis and synthesis of quantitative data.
-8. To organize and plan tasks.
-9. To adapt to new challenges.
-The capacity to understand the interaction and the differences between short and long term processes.
-Capacity to produce graphics and calculations from historical statically data Capacity to transform historical data into statistical tables.
-Historical contextualization and economic analysis skills.
+Capacity to transform the historical facts into figures and tables The capacity to understand the interaction and the differences between short and long term processes.
+Capacity to produce graphics and calculations from historical statistical data Capacity to transform historical data into statistical tables.

-6. Methodology
+6. Metodologhy